-Due in part to strong budgetary performance from fiscal years 2013-2016, the town increased available fund balances to \$24.4 million, or 22.9% of total general fund expenditures, leading to improved budgetary flexibility.
-Management expects to add to total reserves and anticipates a potential \$800,000 increase in fiscal 2017; however, there could be a drawdown in fiscal 2018 depending on the state budget.
-Management expects budgetary performance to be strong and stable.
+Due, in part, to strong budgetary performance from fiscal years 2013-2016, the town increased available fund balances to \$24.4 million, or 22.9% of total general fund expenditures, leading to improved budgetary flexibility.
+Other than Windsor's year-over-year \$900,000 fund balance appropriation, we understand management does not currently plan to draw down reserves in fiscal 2017; however, we note that there is the potential for a drawdown in fiscal 2018 depending on the enacted state budget.
+Management expects budgetary performance to remain strong and stable.